codepo8/developer-advocacy-handbook/working-with-your-company.md

 * **Make your knowledge level clear** - if people ask you what is going on don\'t say "no comment" as that implies you know something but are not allowed to say it.
 Simply state that you are not in a position to know yet but that you are investigating.

 > **Tip:** This last point is important.
-As your job is to communicate with everybody in the company people already assume that you have a much more in-depth knowledge than they have.
+As your job is to communicate with everybody in the company people already assume that you know a lot more than they do.
 As developers get paranoid about changes in the company this can mean that people think you know all about what annoys them but hold back as you are siding with "the company" or "the management".
-Don\'t lose your contact with and the trust of the developers in the company over something you have no control over.{: .my-class }
+Don\'t lose your contact with and the trust of the developers in the company over something you have no control over.

 > **Example:** One interesting example of a change was when in one round of redundancies a broadly liked and respected outgoing and